 Security as Code

-As such organisations are embracing ‘security as code’, which involves automating vulnerability checks within CI/CD pipelines.
+As part of a DevSecOps approach, organisations are embracing ‘security as code’, which involves automating vulnerability checks within CI/CD pipelines.
 Static application security testing (SAST), dynamic application security testing (DAST), and software composition analysis (SCA) tools are now standard integrations with popular development platforms.

 By automatically scanning open-source dependencies, configuration files, and container images, DevSecOps teams can detect vulnerabilities before code reaches production.
 AI-enhanced tools even suggest fixes or automatically open remediation tickets, speeding up resolution without derailing developer productivity.